-If you’re a teacher, tutor, student or parent trying to catch up on a few grammar rules, the following information on common nouns is a great place to start!
+If you’re a teacher, tutor, student or parent trying to catch up on a few grammar rules, the following information on the common noun is a great place to start!
 Let’s begin with the basics.

 The word “Colorado” is a proper noun because it names a particular state.
 The word “state” is a common noun because it could refer to any state in America.

-Finding examples of common nouns is as simple as opening you eyes!
+Finding examples of a common noun is as simple as opening you eyes!
 What is the first thing you see when you wake up each morning?
 Your alarm clock?
 The word clock is a common noun because it names, or identifies, a thing.

 What do you see when you walk out your front door each morning?
 A car, a tree, the sky, your neighbor, a bus, a house, a store?
-All are common nouns because they name a thing, place, or person:
+Each is a common noun because they name a thing, place, or person:

 - People: mother, father, baby, child, toddler, teenager, grandmother, student, teacher, minister, businessperson, salesclerk, woman, man